isXander/Controlify/.github/README.md

 ### Does it support Steam Deck?

-**Yes!** Controlify has been tested and is fully working on the Steam Deck, and works great.
+**Yes!** Controlify works completely on the Steam Deck.
+It works 100%, with gyro, touchpads, and back buttons.
-However, due to limitations with SteamOS, only Steam games can currently interface with the gyroscope and the back buttons directly, though [this is set to change in the coming months](https://github.com/libsdl-org/SDL/issues/9148)!
-For now, you can use Steam Input to convert the gyro into a mouse input, and map the back buttons to other, more common buttons.

 ### Does it support my controller?